-A shortage of personal protective equipment helped Covid-19 to spread through care homes, a study from the University of East Anglia suggested.
+A shortage of PPE helped Covid-19 to spread through care homes, a study from the University of East Anglia suggested.

 The research found the spread of the coronavirus among 248 care homes in Norfolk was most strongly linked to a lack of personal protective equipment (PPE), particularly facemasks and eye protection, once the virus was present.

 However, the introduction of the virus to a home was not linked to PPE supply, but the numbers of non-care staff – such as maintenance people, cooks and administrative roles – working there.